Louis-Aime/calendrical-javascript/README.md

   * else, TZ is considered the name of a time zone; the time offset in millisecond for this time zone at this date is returned.
 * toResolvedLocaleDate (TZ: string): ExtDate object.
 TZ is the name of a time zone.
 The method returns a Date object whose UTC field values correspond to this date at the specified time zone.
 If TZ is not identified, the system time zone is assumed.
 In the next functions, the TZ parameter my be equal to "UTC", or to anything else including undefined.
 The other parameters or results are evaluated at the system local time zone, or at UTC time if and only if TZ == "UTC".
-The time stamp is the number of milliseconds since Unix epoch (1 Jan.
+The timestamp is the number of milliseconds since Unix epoch (1 Jan.
 1970 00:00 h UTC)
 * getFields (TZ): object.
 The fields of the date, in the associated custom calendar.
-The corresponding time stamp is returned.
+The corresponding timestamp is returned.
 * getISOFields (TZ): object.
 The fields of the date in the ISO 8601 calandar.
 * setFromFields (TZ): number.
 Set the ExtDate object to the date expressed by the fields in the associated calendar.
-The corresponding time stamp is returned.
+The corresponding timestamp is returned.
 * setFromWeekFields (TZ): number.
 Set the ExtDate object to the date expressed as week date in the associated calendar.
 * inLeapYear (TZ): whether the year of the date in the associated calendar is a leap year.
 * toCalString (TZ): a string that expresses the date in the corresponding calendar.
 The string begins with [<calendarname>].